bhisaac/5eFP/5eFP-SRD.md

 ### Divine Sense
 The	presence	of	strong	evil	registers	on	your	senses like	a	noxious	odor,	and	powerful	good	rings	like heavenly	music	in	your	ears.
 As	an	action,	you	can open	your awareness	to	detect	such	forces.
 Until	the end	of	your	next	turn,	you	know	the	location	of	any celestial,	fiend,	or	undead	within	12 squares	of	you	that is	not	behind	total	cover.
 You	know	the	type	(celestial,	fiend,	or	undead)	of	any	being	whose	presence	you	sense,	but	not	its	identity	(the	vampire	Count	Strahd	von	Zarovich,	for	instance).
 Within	the same	radius,	you	also	detect	the	presence	of	any	place	or	object	that	has	been	consecrated	or	desecrated,	as	with	the	hallow spell.

 You	can	use	this	feature	a	number	of	times	equal to	1	+	CHA.
-You	regain	all	expended	uses whenever you return to HQ.
+You	regain	all	expended	uses whenever you return to Headquarters (HQ).

 ### Lay on Hands
 Your	blessed	touch	can	heal	wounds.
 You	have	a pool	of	healing	power	that	replenishes	when you return to HQ.
 With	that	pool,	you	can	heal	a total	number	of	wounds equal	to	your	paladin	level	×	5.